Aristocratjnr/Trebuchet-Academy/README.md

 ```
 https://myaccount.google.com/lesssecureapps
 ```
- Note : This is a demo project.
+ Note : This is a demo project on DCIT317(I.T PROJECT MANAGEMENT).